funtoo-src/funtoo-ramdisk/README.rst

 So, what *does* Funtoo's ramdisk tool actually offer?
 Here's a list:

 * genkernel-style initramfs without the cruft.
-In comparison to genkernel's initramfs, the shell code is about 10x simpler and a lot cleaner, but does the same thing and has been modernized.
+In comparison to genkernel's initramfs, the shell code is about 10x simpler and a lot cleaner and has been modernized.
 About 100 lines of shell script, with another 215 lines of functions in a support file.

+* Copies over the modules you specify -- and automatically figures out any kernel module dependencies, so any depended-upon modules are also copied.
+  This eliminates the need to track these dependencies manually.

 * Rootless operation.
 You do not need enhanced privileges to create the initramfs.